MpMcCall1/matt-mccall-profolio/README.md

 ***********************THIS IS A WORK IN PROGRESS**********************

 I will fill out the proper information once finished.
-Pushing code around weekly in the dev branch.
+Pushing code about weekly in the dev branch.

 Once the website is done, I will merge the branches.
 Then add a few projects into it.